Syndica/sig/src/gossip/readme.md

 We also do the same thing for values that are pruned in the crds table (ie, values which are overwritten) in `CrdsTable.pruned`.

+For each crds value which is successfully inserted in the crds table, we also update the timestamps for all the values from that origin pubkey.
+We do this so that when we are trimming old crds values in the table, we dont remove values from an active pubkey.

 ## Protocol Messages: Push

 ### Sending Push Messages